khantatyana/MySQL-Employee-Tracker/README.md

   * Update employee roles

-## Bonus

-* The command-line application should allow users to:

   * Update employee managers

-  * View employees by manager

   * Delete departments, roles, and employees

-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department
+  * View the total utilized budget of a department / aggregated salary -- ie the combined salaries of all employees in that department